gordonchiang/optimized_dct/README.md

 - Use `make arm` to compile the source code for ARM systems.
 An algorithm `ALGO` must be specified. *Note: a GCC compiler for ARM must be available on the system. `dct.exe` will be compiled.
 - Specify the make variable `ALGO` to select from the compilable DCT algorithm implementations: `NAIVE`, `UNOPTIMIZED`, `PIPELINED`, `UNROLLED`, or `NEON`. *Note: `NEON` will only run on ARM systems.

 - Run `make testbench` to compile a test bench that tests the `NEON` algorithm's DCT results against the results from the `NAIVE` algorithm.
-The `NEON` algorithm's results must be within 2 integers of `NAIVE`'s results. `testbench.exe` will be compiled.
+The `NEON` algorithm's results must be within 2 integers of `NAIVE`'s results. `testbench.exe` will be compiled and only runs on ARM systems.
 No make variables are required.

 ### Running